 \section{Abstract}

-In recent research in physics, formulation of general physical systems from operational viewpoints has attracted attentions with motivation to re-axiomatize and characterize quantum physics among those general physical theories.
-In those studies, convex sets and affine maps between them are essentially used for describing physical systems.
-In the first part of this paper, we study some fundamental properties of convex sets and affine maps that are relevant to the above subject.
-In contrast to most of the preceding related works, which considered compact convex sets only, our argument deals with non-compact convex sets as well.
-In the second part, we present a result on separation of simplices and balls (up to affine equivalence) among all compact convex sets in two- and three-dimensional Euclidean spaces, which focuses on the set of extreme points and the action of affine transformations on it.
+Convex geometry has recently attracted great attention as a framework to formulate general probabilistic theories.
+In this framework, convex sets and affine maps represent the state spaces of physical systems and the possible dynamics, respectively.
+In the first part of this paper, we present a result on separation of simplices and balls (up to affine equivalence) among all compact convex sets in two- and three-dimensional Euclidean spaces, which focuses on the set of extreme points and the action of affine transformations on it.
 Regarding the above-mentioned axiomatization of quantum physics, our result corresponds to the case of simplest ($2$-level) quantum system.
-We also discuss a possible extension to higher dimensions.\\ \ \\ \textit{Keywords:} Convex set; ellipsoid; vertex-transitivity; 2-level quantum system\\ \textit{MSC 2010 Classification:} 52C07, 81P16
+We also discuss a possible extension to higher dimensions.
+In the second part, towards generalizations of the framework of general probabilistic theories and several existing results including ones in the first part from the case of compact and finite-dimensional physical systems as in most of the literatures to more general cases, we study some fundamental properties of convex sets and affine maps that are relevant to the above subject.\\ \ \\ \emph{Keywords:} Convex set; ellipsoid; vertex-transitivity; 2-level quantum system